KeypointNeRF: Generalizing Image-based Volumetric Avatars using Relative Spatial Encoding of Keypoints: Introduction

-Fully convolutional pixel-aligned features utilizing multi-scale information have enabled better performance for various 2D computer vision tasks~\cite{bansal2017pixelnet,openpose,long2015fully,hourglass}.
-Pixel-aligned representations applied to occupancy and texture fields~\cite{saito2019pifu}, and neural radiance fields~\cite{kwon2021neuralhumanperformer,raj2021pva,yu2021pixelnerf} have enabled generalization to unseen subjects.
-Pixel-aligned neural fields infer field quantities given a pixel location and spatial encoding function (to avoid ray-depth ambiguity).
+Fully convolutional pixel-aligned features utilizing multi-scale information have enabled better performance for various 2D computer vision tasks~\cite{bansal2017pixelnet,openpose,long2015fully,hourglass}, including the generalizable reconstruction of unseen subjects \cite{saito2019pifu,kwon2021neuralhumanperformer,raj2021pva,yu2021pixelnerf} Pixel-aligned neural fields infer field quantities given a pixel location and spatial encoding function (to avoid ray-depth ambiguity).
 Different spatial encoding functions~\cite{gao2020portraitnerf,he2021arch++,huang2020arch,raj2021pva} have been proposed in the literature.
 However, the effect of spatial encoding is not fully understood.
 In this paper, we provide an extensive analysis of spatial encodings for modeling pixel-aligned neural radiance fields for human faces.
 Our experiments show that the choice of spatial encoding influences the reconstruction quality and generalization to novel identities and views.
 The models that use camera depth overfit to the training distribution, and multi-view stereo constraints are less robust to sparse views with large baselines.